Kew - South

 PROFILE FAQ

-Kew - South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Kew - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 42 projects likely to affect the area.
-Key projects are Eastern Freeway Upgrades (Hoddle Street to Burke Road), 442-444 Barkers Road Development, Arteur, and 1207-1209 Burke Road Townhomes.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 42 projects likely affecting the region.
+Notable ones include Eastern Freeway Upgrades: Hoddle Street to Burke Road, 442-444 Barkers Road Development, Arteur, and 1207-1209 Burke Road Townhomes.
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.